readium/readium-js-viewer/README.md

 **Git branch initialization:**

+* `git submodule foreach --recursive 'git checkout BRANCH_NAME'`
-* Simply `cd` inside each repository / submodule, and manually enter the desired branch name: `git checkout BRANCH_NAME` (Git should automatically track the corresponding branch in the 'origin' remote).
+* or simply `cd` inside each repository / submodule, and manually enter the desired branch name: `git checkout BRANCH_NAME` (Git should automatically track the corresponding branch in the 'origin' remote).

-Otherwise, the commands below automate some of the process (this requires a recent Bash shell scripted command line environment):
+Advanced usage (e.g. TravisCI) - the commands below automate the remote/origin tracking process (this requires a Bash-like shell):

 * ``for remote in `git branch -r | grep -v \> | grep -v master`; do git branch --track ${remote#origin/} $remote; done`` to ensure that all Git 'origin' remotes are tracked by local branches.
 * ``git checkout `git for-each-ref --format="%(refname:short) %(objectname)" 'refs/heads/' | grep $(git rev-parse HEAD) | cut -d " " -f 1` `` to ensure that Git checks-out actual branch names (as by default Git initializes submodules to match their registered Git SHA1 commit, but in detached HEAD state)